GuillermoGAndres/EstructuraDatos/README.md

 #### Abstract data type
 An abstract data type (ADT) is a data type whose **values** and **operations** are not inherently defined within a programming language.
 It is **abstract** only in that the details of its implementation *must be defined* nad should be hidden from the user.

+## Stack
+A stack is a linear collection whose elements are added and removed from the same end.
+We say that a stack is processed in a **last in, first out (LIFO)** manner.

+### Aplication
+In fact, one of the principal uses of a stack in computing is to reverse the order of something (e.g an undo operation).

+Use postfix, the order of the values and operators in the expression is sufficient to determine the resuldo, for this reason programming language compilers and run-time enviromments often use posfix expresssion in their internal calculations.

+### Operation
+* push
+* pop
+* peek
+* isEmpty
+* size

+Keep in mind that the definition of a collection is not universal.
+You will find varitions in the operations defined for specific data structurefrom one text to another.
+Also sometimes there are variations on the namming conventions for the operetions on a collection.

+### Note
+If pop or peek operation is requested on an empty stack throw a error.

+### Using stacks: Evaluation Postfix Expression
+#Rules
+Scanning from left to right, apply eah operation to the two operands inmediately proceding it, and replace the operator with the result.
+At the end we are left with the final values of the expression.

+### Algorithm
+The algorithm for evaluating a postfix expression using a stack can be expressed as follows: Scan the expression from left to right, identifying each token (operator or operand) in turn.
+If it is an operand, push it onto the stack.
+If it is an operator, pop the top two elements off the stack, apply the opera- tion to them, and push the result onto the stack.
+When we reach the end of the expression, the element remaining on the stack is the result of the expression.

+### Note
+If at any
+point we attempt to pop two elements off the stack but there are not two elements on the stack, then our postfix expression was not properly formed.
+Similarly, if we reach the end of the expression and more than one element remains on the stack, then our expression was not well formed.